anthonymobile/njbuswatcher_2020/README.md

 ### Log to sqlite

-This will simply start to append new observations to a file that will quickly become unmanageable.
+This will simply start to append new observations to a file (absolute path e.g. ~/file) that will quickly become unmanageable.
 Not reccommended for ongoing collection.
 ```
-python2 buswatcher.py -s nj --sqlite-file buslog.sqlite
+python2 buswatcher.py -s nj sqlite --sqlite-file buslog.sqlite
 ```

 ### Log to MySQL